microsoft/code-with-engineering-playbook/docs/automated-testing/fault-injection-testing/readme.md

 * Run tests in a non-production environment first.
 Understand how the system behaves in a safe environment, using synthetic workload, before introducing potential risk to customer traffic.
 * Use fault injection as gates in different stages through the CD pipeline.
 * Deploy and test on Blue/Green and Canary deployments.
-Use methods such as traffic shadowing (a.k.a [Dark Traffic](https://cloud.google.com/blog/products/gcp/cre-life-lessons-what-is-a-dark-launch-and-what-does-it-do-for-me)) to get customer traffic to the staging slot.
+Use methods such as traffic shadowing (a.k.a.
+[Dark Traffic](https://cloud.google.com/blog/products/gcp/cre-life-lessons-what-is-a-dark-launch-and-what-does-it-do-for-me)) to get customer traffic to the staging slot.
 * Strive to achieve a balance between collecting actual result data while affecting as few production users as possible.
 * Use defensive design principles such as circuit breaking and the bulkhead patterns.
 * Agreed on a budget (in terms of Service Level Objective (SLO)) as an investment in chaos and fault injection.